gu-women-in-computing/WiCWebsite/README.md

 and creating an alumni page.
 Please feel free to contribute to and change this website.
 To do so, you'll need to familiarize yourself with git and GitHub: [here is a link to an easy to follow tutorial.](https://guides.github.com/activities/hello-world/)

+this is a test don't worry about it